“Life is not always perfect. Like a road, it has many bends, ups and down, but that’s its beauty.” – Amit Ray

 2. Let go of control and over-thinking things: When we’re coming from a place of desperation we usually have a tighter grip on the events in our life.
 We micromanage and overanalyze things to the point of exhaustion.
 In his seminal book, The Power of Now, Eckhart Tolle says, “Whatever the present moment contains, accept it as if you had chosen it.
 Always work with it, not against it.”
 Strive to do your best, but then accept the fact that there will come a point where you won’t have any influence over the outcome.
 At that point, you’ll need to let go of control and go with the flow.

 3. Let go of ego-mentality: When we get too caught up in our own thoughts, we lose our sense of balance.
 Life gets overwhelming if we drown ourselves in our problems.
 It’s during times like these that you can benefit from taking a step back and shifting the spotlight away from yourself and onto others.
 When we open our hearts to those who are less fortunate than us or those who are in need of help, we instantly raise our vibrational frequency.
 You can do something as simple as helping a sibling with an errand, or volunteer at a soup kitchen for the homeless.
-When you use your energy for altruistic endeavors and acts of kindness, life will certainly begin to look up.
+When you use your energy for altruistic endeavors life will begin to look up.

 4. Adopting an attitude of gratitude: Cultivating the habit of finding things that you’re grateful for can transform your whole outlook on life.
 Instead of looking for cracks in the wall, step back and appreciate the bigger picture.
 The late Wayne Dyer said, “Abundance is not something that we acquire, it is something that we tune into.”
-I recommend having a daily practice of gratitude where you write down a few things that you’re grateful for in a journal that you maintain specifically for this purpose.
+Cultivate a daily practice of gratitude where you write down a few things that you’re grateful for in a journal that you maintain specifically for this purpose.
 Studies have shown that a gratitude practice can increase your long-term wellbeing by more than 10 percent, which is the same impact as doubling your income!

 5. Cultivate a sense of humor: When dealing with the imperfections and complexities of life, having the ability to laugh and maintain a sense of humor through it all will save your sanity.
 We can’t let life bog us down.
 We must allow ourselves to take a lighthearted approach towards even the most complex events.
 While there certainly are times when a more serious outlook is required, we must be willing to allow sunshine in once the dark clouds clear away.
 Oscar Wilde said, “Life is too important to be taken seriously.”
 Go on and have a good laugh with a friend, or watch a funny TV show or YouTube clip.